-Managing fulfillment logistics is never easy and clear-cut.
-While big ecommerce platforms will always run into challenges, nothing is more daunting than getting into ecommerce for the first time.
-From customer service and satisfaction, to inventory management and fulfillment costs, there’s no shortage of workflow that will always continue to need your attention.
-If you’re brand new to E-com, you’re still getting your feet wet.
-However, for those of you that are selling hundreds, thousands of products a day, fulfillment logistics is KEY to success.
+Managing fulfillment logistics – only if it was that easy, right?
+While big ecommerce platforms will always run into roadblocks, nothing is more daunting than operating an ecommerce business that sales hundreds/thousands of products.
+In fact, it’s even tough for smaller ecommerce merchants, dialing in your logistics for fulfillment can be a challenge.
+From customer service and satisfaction, to inventory management and fulfillment costs, there’s a wide range of tasks and workflow that will always continue to need your attention.
+For those of you that are new to E-com, you’re still getting your feet wet, still learning lessons as you go.
+However, for those of you that are selling hundreds, thousands of products a day, fulfillment logistics is KEY to your success.

-Due to the responsibilities and time commitment involved, many ecommerce businesses choose to work with a third-party logistics (3PL) company that provides order fulfillment services.
+Every business owner that does large volume knows the responsibilities and time commitment involved in operating a successful fulfillment operation.
+Because of the “time” commitment and other factors, many ecommerce businesses choose to work with a third-party logistics (3PL) company that provides order fulfillment services.
 By doing so, it allows them to free up time, resources, equipment, and capital.

 What Are Fulfillment Logistics?